airbytehq/airbyte-protocol/protocol-models/src/main/resources/airbyte_protocol/protocol_methods.md

 # Protocol Methods

+The purpose of this doc is to define the interface on the docker containers that implement the Airbyte Protocol.
+It is purposefully lean, as we describe the protocol at length in [our docs](https://docs.airbyte.com/understanding-airbyte/airbyte-protocol).
+We just want to define the interface here, so that as it evolves, we can version the change as part of the protocol version.

+## Method Interfaces

 We describe these interfaces in pseudocode for clarity.
 Clarifications on the pseudocode semantics:
 * Any `Stream~ that is mentioned as input arg, is passed to the docker contained via STDIN.